Wisconsin Democrats Boycott Vote On Union Bill

 Republican Senator Glen Grothman calls that an extreme move both by his Democratic colleagues and the teachers supporting them.

-State Senator GLEN GROTHMAN (Republican, Wisconsin): I feel sorry for the parents who have to pay for an additional day of day care by surprise.
+GLEN GROTHMAN: I feel sorry for the parents who have to pay for an additional day of day care by surprise.
 And I also feel sorry for the children that the parents are being bad role models today.

 JOHNSON: But those protesting today think they're being good role models, standing up for what they say goes beyond cuts in benefits and pay.
 They insist the real battle is over union bargaining rights that have been in place here for decades.